Visual Persuasion in a Transforming Europe

 PRODUCTION

-How do (counter)movements use visual communication on digital platforms as part of their communication repertoire to mobilise engage, and generate narratives about themselves and others?
+PolarVis uses interviews to understand the visual communication strategies of climate movement actors and stakeholders and address the following types of questions: How do (counter)movements use visual communication on digital platforms as part of their communication repertoire to mobilise, engage, and generate narratives about themselves and others?

 PICTURES